What is Brennivin – The Black Death?

 Brennivin – The Black Death 2.0

 As everything evolves, Brennivin ‘aquavit’ does too.
-During the last couple of years, the Icelandic artisanal distilleries have produced some refined versions of the Brennivin’s spirit.
+During the last couple of years, the Icelandic artisanal distilleries have produced refined versions of the Brennivin’s spirit.

 Brennivin – Where to buy the “Black Death.”